 When I was a kid, I used to eat chopped liver like it was going out of style.
-It was a treat at every family gathering during holidays, whether it be Thanksgiving or Passover.
+It was a treat at every family gathering during holidays, from Thanksgiving to Passover.
 I would sit within inches of the bowl and dip away (this was back in the Pre-Seinfeldian era when double dipping wasn’t even a misdemeanor, so I double dipped my heart out.
 ICK, right?).
 I just dipped away haphazardly, cracker after cracker after cracker (or matzo cracker after matzo cracker after matzo cracker) taking full ownership of this bowl of brown stuff with chopped eggs in it.

 When I was about 10-years-old, a cousin informed me of what chopped liver was made with, probably to get dibs on the bowl I was surreptitiously hogging during that particular holiday get-together.
-Yes, I knew what ‘liver’ was, but I either mentally blocked the word “liver”, or thought ‘liver’ was just a pseudonym for this yummy treat because it was the color of liver.
-I was subconsciously (and desperately) trying to separate this yummy dip/spread from the word “liver” because it was so good that I didn’t want to know.
+Yes, I knew what ‘liver’ was, but I either mentally blocked the word “liver”, or thought ‘liver’ was just a pseudonym for this delicious treat because it was the color of liver.
+I was subconsciously (and desperately) trying to separate it from the word “liver” because it was so good that I didn’t want to know.
 I really really didn’t want to know.

 A few months later, I watched my grandmother make it from scratch for a holiday dinner.
 While pulling some blood clot looking lumps out of the wrapping from the butcher, she gently informed me that these were ‘organs’ from chickadees.
 From that moment on, I never touched the stuff.
 I tried, but suddenly, all I tasted was liver, in a gross way.
 Damn.

 So why am I talking about liver?
-Well, when one thinks of pate, it’s usually liver that comes to mind, and two of my favorite chickadees are hosting this month’s Daring Cooks challenge, which happens to be well, pate, with homemade bread, which always excites me.
+Well, when one thinks of pate, it’s usually liver that comes to mind, and one of my favorite chickadees is hosting this month’s Daring Cooks challenge, which happens to be well, pate, with homemade bread, which always excites me.